tmcallaghan/sysbench-mongodb/README.md

 In it's default configuration it creates 16 collections, each with 10 million documents.

-Note, you must have ant and Java 1.7 installed to run the benchmark application.
-If using Java 1.6, change the build.xml file's target="1.7" to target="1.6".
-You also need to have the MongoDB Java driver in your CLASSPATH, as in "export CLASSPATH=/home/tcallaghan/java_goodies/mongo-2.10.1.jar:.".
+Note, you need to have the MongoDB Java driver in your CLASSPATH, as in "export CLASSPATH=/home/tcallaghan/java_goodies/mongo-2.11.2.jar:.".

 tcallaghan@tmcdsk:~/temp/test$ git clone https://github.com/tmcallaghan/sysbench-mongodb.git